shjang7/daily_tech_journal/README.md

 The Transport layer provides various forms of process-to-process communication by relying on the network layer's host-to-host communication service.

-The function of the Network layer is logical addressing of IPv4 and IPv6, path determination and Routing.
-When the data arrives, the Routing does finding where to move data with the separation of host and computer address.
+The function of the Network layer is logical addressing of IPv4 and IPv6, path determination and Routing. <br />When the data arrives, the Routing does finding where to move data with the separation of host and computer address.

-Their has two types of addressing, logical addressing is from the Network layer, and physical addressing is from Data link layer.
+Their has two types of addressing, logical addressing is from the Network layer, and physical addressing is from Data link layer.<br />
 The Data link layer is embedded as software in the network interface card of the computer.

 Physical layer considered by the data communication through optic, electrical transmitting information.